-This way, deciding between “parenting a baby” and “placing a baby for adoption” is an equitable decision — not one that implies one choice is better than the other.
+This way, deciding between “parenting a baby” and “placing a baby for adoption” is an fair decision — not one that implies one choice is better than the other.

-As you look at information on adoption, you may also come across the phrase “birth mother.”
-But, what exactly is a birth mother?
+As you look at information on adoption, you may also come across the phrase “birth mother” or birth parent.”
+But, what exactly is a birth parent?
 Are you one for considering adoption?

 A birth mother is a woman who has placed her child for adoption.
 Only after her adoption is complete should a woman be “officially” called a birth mother — and she can always change her mind about her adoption decision prior to placement.

 If you are still considering adoption, you are a “prospective birth mother,” “expectant mother,” or “pregnant woman considering adoption.”
 However, you always have the right to be called by the title you are most comfortable with.
 As you pursue your adoption process, make sure your professionals understand what you would like to be called — whether it’s “birth mother,” “first mother” or any of the alternatives listed above — to receive the respect you deserve at this time in your adoption journey.

 “[Some people] were not nice to me; they told me I ‘gave my baby away,’ that I didn’t love her, that this was the easy way out.
 This was not the easy way out,” Lindsey said.
 “This was way harder than people would think...I knew that what I was doing in placing in Charlotte for adoption was 100 percent out of love.
 I loved her so much that I had to be selfless.”